Skip to content

 Interactive Mode (sbsh)

-Launch a supervisor with an attached terminal:
+Launch a client with an attached terminal:

 docker run -it --rm \